It’s you against the computer in the room you’re now calling the office.

 They are all pizza features.

 Exercise breaks are your favorite hoodwinks to keep mental fatigue away.
 Your brain, body, well-being, and energy will all be eternally grateful for this new routine.
 Well, if you can even call it routine.
-We like to switch it a bunch for you - just to keep it lit, break the dull daily patterns, and light up your home with vivacious energy.
+We like to switch it a bunch for you - the healthy work timer stays constant though.
+Let's keep it lit, break the dull daily patterns, and light up your home with vivacious energy.